-The first step I took was applying through Antler India’s official website.
-I had to provide them with some general pieces of information about me, my thesis, and CV.
+The first step I took was to apply through Antler India’s official website.
+I had to provide them with some general pieces of information about me, my thesis, and my CV.

 When my application got approved they called me in for multiple rounds of interviews, thankfully I got selected.

 As an entrepreneur in residence, I am pursuing my entrepreneurial journey and independently advising/helping fellow residents and a couple of other start-ups to venture into the market.

 My usual day looks pretty interesting and packed.
 It involves a lot of meet-ups with startup founders, structured and unstructured entrepreneurship insights sessions, and multiple ideations to build processes with various fellow residents, to name a few.

 How finance professionals can get involved in the startup ecosystem